GovernanceDataAlliance/goal16/README.md

 npm install -g grunt-cli

 npm start

+EDIT: Using yarn now
 ```

 [Go go go!](http://localhost:4000)

-###Important note:
+### Important note:

 This project includes a map with a geographic projection different than WebMercator.
 The new projection is the Equidistant_Cylindrical. (http://spatialreference.org/ref/epsg/3786)
 For this purpose, we set some statments in cartoDB in order to be able to make the geometric transformation.

 There is a chance, minimal, but there is, that if cartoDB updates it system, this projection'd stop working.

 If that happens, you'd only need to run the query you will find here: http://spatialreference.org/ref/epsg/3786/postgis in the cartoDB account to have it working back.

 ## Jekyll